storesafe/cordova-sqlite-storage/README.md

 ## Known issues

 - INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android ~~(in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled)~~ or Amazon Fire-OS.
-- On Windows "Universal" (8.1), rowsAffected can be wrong when there are multiple levels of nesting of INSERT statements.
 - Memory issue observed when adding a large number of records on Android and Amazon Fire-OS, due to JSON implementation
 - A stability issue was reported on the iOS version when in use together with [SockJS](http://sockjs.org/) client such as [pusher-js](https://github.com/pusher/pusher-js) at the same time.
 The workaround is to call sqlite functions and [SockJS](http://sockjs.org/) client functions in separate ticks (using setTimeout with 0 timeout).
 - If a sql statement fails for which there is no error handler or the error handler does not return `false` to signal transaction recovery, the plugin fires the remaining sql callbacks before aborting the transaction.